 The American Express Centurion Lounge at Phoenix Sky Harbor Airport (PHX) is the newest addition to the growing list of Centurion Lounges.
 After a number of delays, The location finally opened in January 2020 and it is already buzzing.
 And if you're curious how this lounge stacks up to other Centurion Lounges, read on for our full review.

 In order to access an Amex Centurion Lounge, you need to hold the Platinum Card® from American Express, the Business Platinum Card® from American Express, the Delta SkyMiles® Reserve American Express Card (and be flying Delta) or the Amex Centurion Card, which is an invite-only credit card reserved for Amex's top spenders.

 Head to the lounge and simply present your Platinum, Reserve, or Centurion card along with a same-day boarding pass on any airline.
 There is no requirement that you purchased the flight with your Amex Platinum card.
 However, if you are entering the lounge with the Delta SkyMiles Reserve card, you will need to be flying with Delta on a ticket purchased with your Reserve card.

 These lounges are popular, and Amex is doing what they can to prevent overcrowding.
-As of March 2019, guests will only be able to get into a Centurion Lounge within three hours of their originally scheduled departure flight.
+As of March 2019, travelers can only be able to get into a Centurion Lounge within three hours of their originally scheduled departure flight.
 Additionally, flyers will no longer be able to get in Centurion Lounges upon arrival at their final destination – only departing flights will qualify for a lounge visit.

 Trying to get in during a layover?
 You're in luck, as these policies are relaxed if you're trying to visit between flights.